Nikos-Salichos/Heroes-.NET6-GRAPHQL/README.md

 - API throttling
 - Enable Cors
 - Logging (log to txt file in project directory and in database)
+- File upload in directory and retrieve file from path

 Within the next days i will implement generic repository pattern to seperate my database layer from business logic.